-Biz is a reporter, visual journalist and an editorial assistant at Gigaom.
+Biz is the editorial assistant for Gigaom.
 Before starting at the San Francisco office in February 2014, she was an editorial fellow for Wired and spent a year as a designer for the Gannett Design Studio in Phoenix, Arizona.
 A 2012 graduate of Indiana University, she can be found passionately tweeting about Hoosier basketball alongside a mix of tech and science news.
 And before you even have to ask, her name is short for Elizabeth.

 Barb has covered technology and high-tech companies for longer than she’d care to admit.
 She started out as a reporter for InfoWorld, covering Boston-area software companies; then moved over to CRN where she managed the news staff and covered the business both in terms of technology and how technology is sold.
 She was also news editor for TechWeb and senior news director at TechTarget before joining Gigaom.
 Barb enjoys seeing how old-school IT companies are (mis)managing their transition into the cloud computing era.
 She has won several ASBPE awards for her news coverage.
 Outside of work, she loves gardening, movies and baseball.

 Senior Writer and Features Editor